 Belfast TradFest 2026 Unveils Star-Studded Lineup with Flook, Solas and Michael McGoldrick

-Belfast TradFest 2026 has unveiled a spectacular headline concert series featuring some of the biggest names in traditional and folk music, with Flook, Solas, and the Michael McGoldrick Big Band set to headline the week-long festival running from 26 July to 2 August in Belfast, a UNESCO City of Music.
+Belfast TradFest 2026 has unveiled a spectacular headline concert series featuring some of the biggest names in traditional and folk music, with Flook, Solas, and the Michael McGoldrick Big Band set to headline the week-long festival running from 26 July to 2 August in Belfast, a UNESCO City of Music — and the event is shaping up to be the most significant edition in the festival's eight-year history.

-Tickets for the headline concerts go on sale on Friday, 24 April, at 9am, with the announcement generating significant excitement among traditional music fans across Ireland and beyond.
+Tickets for the headline concerts went on sale on Friday, 24 April, at 9am, with the announcement generating significant excitement among traditional music fans across Ireland and beyond.
+The 2026 edition carries special resonance, with both Flook and Solas marking their 30th anniversaries at Mandela Hall in what promises to be landmark performances.

 Background